 History of the Mississippi Valley Division

 The mission of the U. S. Army Corps of Engineers in the Mississippi Valley dates back to 1824, when the nation sought to improve navigation on the Mississippi River.
-Today that mission has been expanded to include flood risk management and environmental sustainability under the auspices of the Mississippi Valley Division, which was established on April 1, 1997, with headquarters in Vicksburg.
-Its districts are located in St. Paul, MN; Rock Island, IL; St. Louis, MO; Memphis, TN; Vicksburg MS; and New Orleans, LA.
+Today that mission has been expanded to include flood risk management and environmental sustainability under the auspices of the Mississippi Valley Division, which was established April 1, 1997, with headquarters in Vicksburg, Mississippi.
+Its districts are located in St. Paul, Minnesota; Rock Island, Illinois; St. Louis, Missouri; Memphis, Tennessee; Vicksburg, Mississippi; and New Orleans, Louisiana.

 FORERUNNER OF MVD -- LOWER MISSISSIPPI VALLEY DIVISION

 The Lower Mississippi Valley Division was established in October 1929, with headquarters in Vicksburg and district offices in Memphis, Vicksburg and New Orleans.
 St. Louis District transferred to LMVD in 1954.
 The LMVD mission involved improvements for navigation and flood control on tributaries of the lower Mississippi River beyond the scope of the project for the Mississippi River and Tributaries under the jurisdiction of the Mississippi River Commission.
 The work included improvement of the St. Francis, White, Arkansas, Red, Ouachita and Yazoo rivers and tributaries, and smaller streams.
 The activities involved construction and maintenance of river and harbor works.
 The Lower Mississippi Valley Division was abolished with the establishment of the Mississippi Valley Division.